ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 # Security Considerations

-Although the usage of the sequence number are not defined by this specification there are an underlying assumption that the sequence numbers are assigned in transmission order of HTTP datagram sent in the context of this HTTP request.
-Any attacker that can break that assumption will thus impact any node using the included sequence number.
-By altering the sequence number in HTTP datagrams the attacker can impact a user of the sequence number extension for the purpose of performing reordering, forcing it to buffer datagrams for several negative purposes:
+Although the usage of the sequence number is not defined by this specification, there is an underlying assumption that the sequence numbers are assigned in transmission order of HTTP datagram sent in the context of this HTTP request.
+Any attacker that can break that assumption will thus impact any node that uses the sequence number.
+By altering the sequence number in HTTP datagrams, an attacker can impact how much data a receiver is buffering for the following purposes:

   * Resource exhaustion attack by maximizing the amount of data buffered in each HTTP request context